Different Perspectives on FLP Impossibility: Vector Consensus in Asynchrony

 \textbf{Initial Phase}

 During this phase, the processes distribute their \textit{initial value} messages.
-A process $P_i$ starts it broadcasting an \textit{initial value} message, i.e., $v_i$ loaded with the content of $R_i^{In}$.
+A process $P_i$ starts this phase by broadcasting an \textit{initial value} message, i.e., $v_i$ loaded with the content of $R_i^{In}$.
 In a system of N processes, this phase completes after $P_i$ has received an \textit{initial value} message from $ (N-2) $ processes.
 An \textit{initial value} message received after completion of this phase is recorded in memory but ignored.

 \textbf{Proposals Phase}